-The supplemental pro forma financial information presented below for the historical period is for illustrative purposes only and is not necessarily indicative of the financial position or results of operations that would have been realized if the Peerless and FPM acquisitions acquisition had been completed on the date indicated, do not reflect synergies that might have been achieved, and are not indicative of future results of operations or financial position.
+The supplemental pro forma financial information presented below for the historical period is for illustrative purposes only and is not necessarily indicative of the financial position or results of operations that would have been realized if the FPM acquisition had been completed on the date indicated, do not reflect synergies that might have been achieved, and are not indicative of future results of operations or financial position.
 The pro forma adjustments are based upon currently available information and certain assumptions that Hillenbrand believes are reasonable under the circumstances.

-The supplemental pro forma financial information reflects pro forma adjustments to present the combined pro forma results of operations as if the acquisitions acquisition of Peerless and FPM had occurred on October 1, 2022, to give effect to certain events that Hillenbrand believes to be directly attributable to the acquisitions.
+The supplemental pro forma financial information reflects pro forma adjustments to present the combined pro forma results of operations as if the acquisition of FPM had occurred on October 1, 2022, to give effect to certain events that Hillenbrand believes to be directly attributable to the acquisitions.
 These pro forma adjustments primarily include:

-- an increase to depreciation and amortization expense that would have been recognized due to acquired tangible and intangible assets; - an adjustment to remove business acquisition and integration costs and inventory step-up costs during the three and six months ended December 31, 2022 March 31, 2023, as these costs are non-recurring in nature and would not have a continuing effect on Hillenbrand's results of operations; and - the related income tax effects of the adjustments noted above.
+- an increase to depreciation and amortization expense that would have been recognized due to acquired tangible and intangible assets; - an adjustment to remove business acquisition and integration costs and inventory step-up costs during the three and six nine months ended March 31, 2023 June 30, 2023, as these costs are non-recurring in nature and would not have a continuing effect on Hillenbrand's results of operations; and - the related income tax effects of the adjustments noted above.